-In an accident, drivers and passengers may suffer injury or death.
+In a racing accident, drivers and passengers may suffer injury or death.
 Helmets on the market today offer varying degrees of protection, but the consumer has little basis for judging the relative effectiveness of a given model.
 This Standard presents a rational means for differentiating between helmets which meet specified standards for impact (crash) protection and retention system strength and those which do not.

-The Snell Foundation urges that protective helmets be required for all individuals participating in supervised racing events and encourages the general public to wear helmets which meet appropriate performance standards1.
+The Snell Foundation urges that protective helmets be required for all individuals participating in supervised racing events and encourages the general public to wear helmets which meet appropriate performance standards.

-This 1998 Standard establishes performance characteristics particularly suited to the conditions of Kart racing which may include reduced visual field requirements.
+This 2000 Standard establishes performance characteristics particularly suited to the conditions of automotive racing which may include complete harness and restraint systems, elaborate roll bar cages, and reduced visual field requirements.
 This Standard does not establish construction and material specifications.
 The Foundation does not recommend specific materials or designs.
 Manufacturers voluntarily submit helmets to be tested to this Standard and if the submitted helmets pass, a certification is issued.